 In the communication to the corresponding author, the editor should indicate that the matter will likely be referred to the institution or company where the research took place or any other relevant institution or agency (for example a funding agency) unless the author provides a reasonable explanation (accepted as reasonable by the editor).

-The Conference Proceedings of Future of Education is an open-access publication outlet which means that all content is freely available without charge to the user or his/her institution.
+Proceedings of the International Conference on Future of Education is an open-access publication outlet which means that all content is freely available without charge to the user or his/her institution and simultaneously licensed under Creative Commons Attribution 4.0 International License.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is by the Budapest Open Access Initiative (BOAI) definition of open access.